Luen/scholar/README.md

 The JSON can then be used, for example, by uploading the data to a publicly accessible server via Secure Copy (SCP) or rsync, which serves the JSON data via a Flask application.

 [Meltwater](https://www.meltwater.com/) is the news gathering tool used by some universities.
+See also Isentia Medaiportal.
 See also [Zotera](https://www.zotero.org/), an [open source citation manager](https://github.com/zotero/zotero).

 ## Installation